IBM-Bluemix-Docs/va/va_index.md

 The following functions are available:

 - Scans images for issues
-- Scans for issues in containers that are running if a [Container Scanner](#va_install_container_scanner) is installed in each cluster
+- Scans for issues in containers that are running if a [Container Scanner](#va_install_container_scanner) is installed in each cluster (deprecated)
 - Provides an evaluation report that is based on security practices that are specific to {{site.data.keyword.containerlong_notm}}
 - Provides recommendations to secure configuration files for a subset of application types
 - Provides instructions about how to fix a reported [vulnerable package](#packages) or [configuration issue](#app_configurations) in its reports
 - Provides verdicts to [Container Image Security Enforcement](/docs/services/Registry?topic=registry-security_enforce#security_enforce)
 - Applies exemptions to reports at an account, namespace, repository, or tag level to mark when issues that are flagged do not apply to your use case
 - Provides links to associated containers in the **Tag** view of the {{site.data.keyword.registrylong_notm}} graphical user interface.
-You can list the containers that are running and that are using that image in a cluster that has the Container Scanner installed.
+You can list the containers that are running and that are using that image in a cluster that has the Container Scanner (deprecated) installed.

 In the Registry dashboard, the **Policy Status** column displays the status of your repositories.
 The linked report identifies good cloud security practices for your images.

-The Vulnerability Advisor dashboard provides an overview and assessment of the security for an image and, if the Container Scanner is installed, links to containers that are running.
+The Vulnerability Advisor dashboard provides an overview and assessment of the security for an image and, if the Container Scanner (deprecated) is installed, links to containers that are running.
 If you want to find out more about the Vulnerability Advisor dashboard, see [Reviewing a vulnerability report](#va_reviewing).

 **Data protection**